Forward 2023 will be held on the 2nd of March.

 When is it held?

 It usually takes place at the very end of February or beginning of March, towards the end of Cambridge University’s Lent term.
-Forward 2020 will take place on the 29th of February.
+Forward 2023 took place on the 25th of February.

 Can I help?

 In short, yes!
-Details are not yet available, but we are always in need of willing volunteers to assist with running bases, driving, cooking, doing admin and control etc. Let us know if you’d like to help!
+There’s no requirement for leaders to stay and help but we are always in need of willing volunteers to assist with running bases, driving, cooking, doing admin and control etc. Let us know if you’d like to help!

 Forward 2022 Report